web3/web3.js/packages/web3-eth-contract/README.md

 -   As the ABIs does not extensive in size, we suggest to copy those in your TS project and declare them `as const`.
 -   This approach is more flexible and seamless compared to other approaches of off-line compiling ABIs to TS interfaces.

+## Compatibility

+We had tested the Typescript interface support for the ABIs compiled with solidity version `v0.4.x` and above.
+If you face any issue regarding the contract typing, please create an issue to report to us.

 ## Package.json Scripts

 | Script           | Description                                        |